AtticusZeller/atticuszeller.github.io/atticuszeller/Backend/Docker.md

 > Using the build cache effectively lets you achieve faster builds by reusing results from previous builds and skipping unnecessary work.
 > - Any changes to the command of a `RUN` instruction invalidates that layer.
 > - Any changes to files copied into the image with the `COPY` or `ADD` instructions.
-> - Once one layer is invalidated, all following layers are also invalidated.[\[1\]](https://docs.docker.com/get-started/docker-concepts/building-images/using-the-build-cache/)
+> - Once one layer is invalidated, all following layers are also invalidated. [^2]

 [How it works?](https://docs.docker.com/build/cache/)